pelotom/effectful/README.md

     db.add(key, value).!
 }
 ```
-Notice the use of the postfix `!` operator to indicate where "side effects" are happening.
+Notice the use of the postfix `!` operator to indicate where effects are happening.

 ## Quick start